Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: Bijunctive positive case

 Recall the notion of a projection, used also in the previous section.
 For a vertex $v$ and a path $P_i \in \witnessflow$, let $\pi_i(v)$ be the earliest (closest to $s$) vertex on $P_i$ such that there is a path from $\pi_i(v)$ to $v$ whose only vertex on $\witnessflow$ is $\pi_i(v)$ (in particular, such a path consists of crisp arcs only); we denote $\pi_i(v) = t$ if there is no such vertex.
 We often refer to $\pi_i(v)$ as \emph{the projection of $v$ onto $P_i$}.
 For $1 \leq i,j \leq \lambda$, the projection of a pair $(u,v) \in V(G) \times V(G)$ onto $(P_i,P_j)$ is the ordered pair $(\pi_i(u),\pi_j(v))$.
 Note that if $\{u,v\}$ is a clause and an $st$-mincut $Z$ violates $\{\pi_i(u), \pi_j(v)\}$ treated as a clause, then it also violates the clause $\{u,v\}$.

 For $1 \leq i \leq \lambda$, we define

 (That is, we exclude pairs that contain the vertex $t$, but keep the ones containing $s$.)
 For $1 \leq i \neq j \leq \lambda$, we define

 (That is, this time we exclude pairs that contain either $s$ or $t$.)
-Note that the notion of $\pairs_{i,i}$ and $\pairs_{i,j}$ are here a bit different than the ones used inside the proof of Lemma~\ref{lem:detectactive}.
+Note that the notion of $\pairs_{i,i}$ and $\pairs_{i,j}$ are here a bit different than the ones used inside the proof of Claim~\ref{claim:detectactive}.

 Fix $1 \leq i,j \leq \lambda$.
 We say that an $st$-mincut $Z$ \emph{satisfies} a pair $(x,y) \in \pairs_{i,j}$ if it satisfies $\{x,y\}$ treated as a clause (equivalently, cuts $P_i$ before $x$ or cuts $P_j$ before $y$) and \emph{violates} $(x,y)$ otherwise (equivalently, cuts $P_i$ after $x$ and cuts $P_j$ after $y$).
 For an element $(x,y) \in \pairs_{i,j}$, the \emph{preimage} of $(x,y)$ is the set of all clauses $\{u,v\}$ such that $(x,y) \in \{(\pi_i(u),\pi_j(v)), (\pi_i(v),\pi_j(u))\}$.
 An element $(x,y)$ is \emph{crisp} if its preimage contains a crisp clause, and \emph{soft} otherwise.
 Observe that $\pairs_{i,j}$ and $\pairs_{j,i}$ consist of the same pairs, but reversed, that is, $\pairs_{j,i} = \{(y,x)~|~(x,y) \in \pairs_{i,j}\}$.